 Yesterday I applied Caroline Newheiser’s lecture “Living with an Angry Husband” (link) to the wife of Devin Patrick Kelley, the man who shot and killed 26 people in a Texas church on November 5, 2017.
 It is a lecture that sounds a very uncertain call to the church, with contradictory counsel.
-Through the whole time I listened to it, I kept taking off my glasses to rub my aching temples.
 You can read that Part One commentary here (link).

 Today I want to make some observations from that same lecture about what “Biblical counselors” (actually nouthetic “admonishing” counselors) will say about submission, fear, and suffering in a marriage to an angry husband.